Bina Kak: Personal life

 Bina Kak married Bharat Kak in the early 1980s.
-They were blessed with a son, Ankur Kak, and a daughter, Amrita Jhunjhunwala.
-Ankur, who is the older of the two, is a trained chef and currently into real estate developmentJaipur, the capital of Rajasthan.
-In 2009, he married Milan Rai, a lady who shares many of his interests.
+The couple has two children: a son, Ankur Kak, and a daughter, Amrita Jhunjhunwala.
+Ankur, the older of the two, is a trained chef and currently into real estate development in Jaipur, the capital of Rajasthan.
+In 2009, he married Milan Rai, with whom he shares many interests.

 Kak's daughter, Amrita Jhunjhunwala, is a singer who has recorded several songs for Hindi films, most of them for films produced by or featuring Salman Khan and his family.
 These include the songs "Just Chill" (Maine Pyaar Kyun Kiya?), "Tujhe Aksa Beach" (God Tussi Great Ho), "Love Me Love Me" (Wanted), "Character Dheela" (Ready) and "Dhinka chika" (Ready), and "ummeed" (Dangerous Ishhq).
 On 29 May 2010, Amrita married Riju Jhunjhunwala, scion of a rich Marwadi business family and Managing Director of Rajasthan Spinning & Weaving Mills Ltd., which is owned by his family.
-In October 2012, she was blessed with a boy.
+In October 2012, the couple welcomed a boy.

 Bina Kak and her husband, Bharat Kak, were estranged for many years and finally divorced.
 Bina courted controversy in her marital life which was laid to rest by divorce with mutual consent.